mengxianglgal/assignment/readme.txt

-this repository is setted for Seminar's assignment
+this repository is setted for Seminar's assignment. this is an update